Angelica Mesiti

 In her most recent work, the 7-channel video installation The Rites of When (2024), Mesiti rethinks social rituals, taking as her point of departure old customs that follow nature and the cycle of the seasons.
 Such customs are often closely linked with knowledge of the stars and the movements of sun and moon that once informed the calendars of both agricultural activities and spiritual practices.
 The work is divided into two acts dedicated to the winter and summer solstices, using a combination of choreographies, vocal choirs, collective forms of physical sound production and electronic sounds to inquire into the future role of rituals.
 In view of the ecological uncertainty caused by climate change and human impacts on the environment, and the societal shift that is causing more and more people to live in cities and stay indoors, The Rites of When takes a sensory approach to explore new ways to connect.

-A Hundred Years (2020) is a quiet meditation on the traces left by war on landscapes and on memory.
-On the battlefields of the Somme, the film follows the rhythm of the seasons – from winter to spring, summer and autumn.
-A century after World War I, nature has reclaimed the land, but craters, trenches and a single surviving tree remain as memorials.
+A Hundred Years (2020) is a quiet meditation on the traces left by war on both landscapes and memory.
+On the battlefields of the Somme in France, the film follows the rhythm of the seasons – from winter to spring, summer and autumn.
+A century after World War I, nature has reclaimed the land, but craters, trenches and a single surviving tree remain as silent witnesses.
 The scene centres on a musician walking in endless circles while playing a requiem for the fallen on a tin whistle.
-Free of heroism or nationalism, Mesiti draws attention to the ecological consequences of warfare, to cultural memory, and to the staying power of renewal and revival.
+This traditional Irish flute, once carried by soldiers, lends the work a particular intimacy.
+Free of heroism or nationalism, Mesiti draws attention to the ecological consequences of warfare, to the persistence of cultural memory, and to the possibility of renewal over time.

 Angelica Mesiti, A Hundred Years (video still), 2020, HD video © 2026 ProLitteris, Zurich; Copyright the artist